nestjs/docs.nestjs.com/content/microservices/grpc.md

 client: ClientGrpc;
 ```

-There is a small difference compared to the previous examples.
-Instead of the `ClientProxy` class, we use the `ClientGrpc` that provides a `getService()` method.
-The `getService()` generic method takes service name as an argument and returns its instance if available.
+Notice that there is a small difference compared to the previous examples.
+Instead of the `ClientProxy` class, we use the `ClientGrpc` class that provides the `getService()` method.
+The `getService()` generic method takes a service name as an argument and returns its instance (if available).

 ```typescript
 @@filename(hero.controller)